Estimated reading time: 8 minutes

 What about victim’s rights?

-Despite the Minnesota Victim’s Rights law, Prosecutors and courts almost never ask the alleged victim whether he or she wants a no contact order; and if they say they don’t, courts usually issue the no contact orders initially.
+Despite the Minnesota Victim’s Rights law, Prosecutors and courts rarely ask the alleged victim whether he or she wants a no contact order; and if they say they don’t, courts may still issue the no contact orders initially.

-Most so-called victim advocates promote the prosecution’s agenda.
+Most so-called victim advocates solely promote the prosecution’s agenda.
 They recruit and groom the victim as a prosecution tool.
 The prosecutor then discards the victim after use.
-There are a rare few victim advocates actually deserving of that title.
+Victim advocates deserving of that title, are rare and few.

-How to Get Rid of a Domestic Abuse No Contact Order in Minnesota
+How to Drop a No Contact Order in Minnesota

 Get Out of Jail After Arrest – Tips for Getting Her Out